sebastiankloch/Platformer-2D/README.md

 <img src="images/First idea preview.gif" alt="alpha" >
 </p>
 <h3>Gameplay</h3>
-Main target of player supposed to be running away from lava.
+Main target of player supposed to be running away from magma.
 So our hero needed some climbing skills, because he had to move up to escape.
+At that day me planed to make this game as endles runner.
 <p align="center">
 <i>First playable version of game</i>
 </p>